 There are a lot of technically-focused guides on YC interviews.
 Here are some basics covered in the Y Combinator (YC) interview process:

 The most important outcome of your YC interview is to convince the interviewers that you are a great founding team.
-YC decides on the founders primarily on the confidence they project, and their expertise in their industry.
+YC decides on the founders primarily on the confidence they project, and their industry expertise.

-- What is your DAU as of today?
+- How many DAU do you have as of today?

 - How fast are you growing week-over-week?
 Month-over-month?